Getting Ready for Festival

 Visit the camera section for more information!

-Absolutely no photography of nudity of any kind will be allowed at any time.
+Absolutely no photography without consent of any kind will be allowed at any time.
 Permission must be obtained from every recognizable person in the photo or viewfinder.
 Please respect others privacy.
 Use of any pictures or video obtained during the festival for public viewing or distribution must have the verbal approval of the people in the photo.
 Respect must be given and honored to those who do not want their picture taken.
 Failure to abide by these rules will result but are not limited to one or more of the following: Eviction from the event.
 A Phoenix Team member will identify and enforce when photography cannot be a part of the festival.

 PETS